thirtythreeforty/neolink/README.md

 Note that if you use Chocolatey to install Gstreamer, it does this automatically.

-3. Download and extract a [prebuilt binary from continuous integration][ci-download] (click on the topmost commit for the most recent build).
+3. Download and extract a [prebuilt binary from continuous integration][ci-download]
+   1. Click on this link to go to the list of commits.
+   2. Click on the topmost commit to go to the most recent build's artifacts.
+   3. Scroll to the bottom of the build results page and click on the artifact you want.
 4. Write a configuration file for your cameras.
 See the section below.
 5. Launch Neolink from a shell, passing your configuration file: